-Andrew R. Flores is an assistant professor of government at the School of Public Affairs at American University in Washington, D.C., where he teaches courses in American politics, LGBT politics, political behavior, and quantitative social science.
-Flores is also a visiting scholar at the Williams Institute at the UCLA School of Law.
+Dr. Andrew R. Flores (he/him) is an Assistant Professor in the Department of Government in the School of Public Affairs at American University and an Affiliated Scholar at the Williams Institute at the UCLA School of Law.

 Flores’ research centers on attitude formation and attitude change about LGBTQ+ people and LGBTQ+ rights, and he studies how politics affect the wellbeing of LGBTQ+ people.
 Dr. Flores is an Associate Editor of Political Research Quarterly, among the leading generalist journals of political science.
 His peer-reviewed research has appeared in Science Advances, the Proceedings of the National Academy of Science of the United States of America, the American Journal of Public Health, Policy Studies Journal, Public Opinion Quarterly, and Political Psychology.

 Read more from Andrew Flores: